-The process known as VNC server for Win32 or TightVNC Win32 Server or VNC Server for Win32 or VNC server for (version X64/win32) or VNC server for win32 or NA server for Win32 or NetworkStreaming Customer or VNC 3.3.7
+The process known as VNC server for Win32 or TightVNC Win32 Server or VNC server for (version X64/win32) or VNC Server for Win32 or VNC server for win32 or NA server for Win32 or VNC 3.3.7

-by UltraVNC (www.uvnc.com) or Constantin Kaplinsky (www.tightvnc.com) or RealVNC (www.realvnc.com) or AT&T Research Labs Cambridge (www.att.com) or TightVNC Group or Tridia or Network-anywhere or UltraVnc (www.uvnc.com).
+by UltraVNC (www.uvnc.com) or TightVNC Group or Constantin Kaplinsky (www.tightvnc.com) or Tridia or RealVNC (www.realvnc.com) or AT&T Research Labs Cambridge (www.att.com) or Network-anywhere or UltraVnc (www.uvnc.com).

 Description: WinVNC.exe is not essential for Windows and will often cause problems.
-The file WinVNC.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Documents and Settings" (generally C:\Program Files\RealVNC\WinVNC\ or C:\Program Files\ORL\VNC\).
+The file WinVNC.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows (generally C:\Program Files\RealVNC\WinVNC\ or C:\Program Files\ORL\VNC\).

 It is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
-You can uninstall this program in the Control Panel.
-The program has no visible window.
+The program is not visible.
 WinVNC.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.
-Therefore the technical security rating is 40% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 42% dangerous; however you should also read the user reviews.